Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

 \begin{section}{Conclusion} In this paper, we proposed an optimization problem to find an optimal filtration curve within EMPH for the classification of time-series data.
-Filtration learning involves updating filtration, calculating the persistence image and updating neural network for each epoch; this process is computationally extremely heavy.
-In our case, from the exact formula of the barcode, we can deduce the gradient ${\partial \mathcal{L} \over \partial \a}$.
+Our experiments demonstrate that focusing on finding an optimal filtration curve is meaningful in terms of classification accuracy, and generalizing in a higher-dimensional parameter space is easier than considering multiple lines within the parameter space.
+Moreover, filtration learning involves updating filtration, calculating the persistence image and updating neural network for each epoch; this process is computationally intensive.
+However, using the exact formula of the barcode, we can deduce the gradient ${\partial \mathcal{L} \over \partial \a}$.
 Therefore, we can directly update $\a$ without automatic differentiation.
-Our approach effectively reduces the computational complexity of forward and backward steps, thereby facilitating efficient filtration learning.
-Moreover, our experiments demonstrate that focusing on finding an optimal filtration curve is meaningful in terms of classification accuracy, and generalizing in a higher-dimensional parameter space is easier than considering multiple lines within the parameter space.
-Meanwhile, as the computational costs remain high, incorporating our model to reduce the dimensionality of the multi-parameter space seems to be a considerable approach.
-Our model can enhance its performance by incorporating numerous techniques from deep learning (for example, minibatch learning, dropout, early stopping), and we will apply this to real-world data.
-Additionally, while we have so far conducted experiments only with one-dimensional persistent homology, we have plans to extend our experiment to include higher-dimensional persistent homology. \end{section}
+Our approach effectively reduces the computational complexity of both forward and backward steps, facilitating efficient filtration learning.
+However, considering the still high computational costs, combining our model with a method to reduce the dimensionality of the multi-parameter space seems to be a promising approach.
+Our model can enhance its performance by incorporating various techniques from deep learning such as minibatch learning, dropout and early stopping, which we will apply to real-world data.
+Additionally, although our experiments so far have utilized only one-dimensional persistent homology, we will extend our experiment to include higher-dimensional persistent homology. \end{section}

 .1in {\bf Acknowledgement} This work was supported by NRF of Korea under the grant number 2021R1A2C3009648 and POSTECH Basic Science Research Institute under the NRF grant number 2021R1A6A1A1004294412.
 This work is also supported partially by NRF grant by the Korea government (MSIT) (RS-2023-00219980).